psppspnaik209/FFLocker/README.md

 *   **Windows Only:** This application is designed for and tested on Windows.
 *   **Files in Use:** FFLocker cannot encrypt files that are currently open or in use by another program.
+*   **CLI Support:** The command-line interface (CLI) is deprecated and no longer officially supported.
+While it may still function, the GUI and context menu are the recommended ways to use the application.

 ## License